 NewDay USA is a VA-specialized lender with a single focus: serving Veterans and military families.
 Unlike generalist lenders who offer VA loans alongside dozens of other products, NewDay USA is built around Veterans.

-NewDay USA's concentration on the VA loan market means loan officers tend to have deeper familiarity with the nuances that VA borrowers face, and documentation requirements that differ from conventional underwriting.
+NewDay USA's focus on the VA loan market means loan officers tend to have deeper familiarity with the nuances that VA borrowers face, and documentation requirements that differ from conventional underwriting.

 Pennymac